rjsmith1999/IMMERSE/_pages/log.md

     - Finish Documenting the Bare Metal Scrubber

 * **Wednesday**:
-  -
+  - Figured out the the bare metal scrubber isn't working on the ultra96 because the fradslist is wrong
+  - Made a baremetal fradslist gen program
   - _TODO:_
+    - Fixup the fradslist gen program
+    - Compare the fradlist with the new fradslist (are all the frame types the same)
-    - Add CSU/PCAP to the example project and test the scrubber
+    - Add my code changes back to the repo (including fradslist)
+    - Maybe incorporate an example project?
     - Finish Documenting the Bare Metal Scrubber

 ### Week 6: June 7 - June 11, 2021